 - Easy Peasy Spray Wax

 I started my furniture makeover in the usual way with a quick cleaning with Dixie Bell’s White Lightning, followed by 2 coats of BOSS in the clear.
-When in doubt, I use BOSS.
-Especially if I’m using a light color in my design, it’s just better to be safe than sorry, and stains can be a Debbie Downer for real.
+When in doubt, I always use a stain-blocking primer.
+Especially if I’m using a light color in my design, it’s just better to be safe than sorry, and nasty stains can be a Debbie Downer for real.

 Paint Before Stenciling Furniture

 Of course, I started this project out with a totally different design in mind.
 But hey, I roll with the flow.
-I’ve found that as a creator, it’s best to let your mind lead your hands.
+I’ve found that as a creator, it’s best to let your mind lead your hands and you can never have too much paint.
 Most of the time, it’s for the best.
 I call this the creative process.
 It goes something like this!

 - This project is going to be awesome!